imagej/imagej.github.io/_pages/plugins/find-peaks.md

 Options
 -------

 {% include thumbnail src='/media/FindPeaksSnapshot.png' title='Analysis of synthetic data plotted from a .csv file.
-CSV files can be imported into ImageJ by drag and drop, or by using <span style="border-bottom:1px dotted #ccc;">File▷ Import▷ Results</span>.
+CSV files can be imported into ImageJ by drag and drop, or by using {% include bc path="File | Import | Results" %}.
 Once [options](#options "wikilink") are specified, coordinates of retrieved peaks are logged to the table of a new plot window'%}

 Peak amplitude
 The smallest depth (in Y-axis units) that a qualified valley must exceed.
 By default, it is set to one standard deviation of the data.